 The industry is certainly booming.
 In fact, according to the US Bureau of Labor Statistics, the advertising, promotions and marketing industry is set to grow at 9% through 2024.

 The digital marketing industry is a big part of that growth.
 Companies are clamoring around Google and social media to try to reach their customers in way they never could have before.

-If you’ve ever considered starting a digital marketing agency, now is the best time to do so.
+If you’ve ever considered starting a digital marketing agency or marketing consulting firm, now… is the best time to do so.
 These skills are in high demand because the benefits of successful marketing campaigns could be the difference between companies having a fine year and a fantastic year.

 With the general uptick in the economy since around 2010, more companies are loosening their marketing purse strings.
 Even better, small business owners are starting to understand how important proper marketing is and how much it will benefit them.

 In today’s guide, we’ll show you everything you need to know to get your marketing agency started in the digital era.

 We’ll go over the types of services modern marketing agencies provide and the advantages and disadvantages of the digital marketing industry.

 Then we’ll look at what you need to get your bases covered in terms of your business plan and software, as well as your qualifications, licenses and insurance.

 Finally, we’ll go over the pricing strategies that will get you your clients, and the ways you can market your marketing agency.